AndieWill510/tinydoor/Options/069-the-word-is-a-handle.md

 They call it helping.

-The Autistic person is left arguing about each separate incident while the pattern stays unnamed.
+We are left arguing with ourselves, internally, about each separate incident while the pattern stays unnamed.

 One meeting.